-Almost all tickets on the Konkan Kanya Express were snapped up in just one minute on Saturday for travel on August 28, the start of Ganeshotsav; Leader of Opposition in assembly alleges foul play, demands inquiry
+Almost all tickets on the Konkan Kanya Express were snapped up in just one minute on Saturday for travel on August 28, the start of Ganeshotsav; Leader of Opposition alleges foul play, demands inquiry

 How much can you do in a minute?
 You can probably read a whole page, if you’re a fast reader, or run a kilometre, if you’re Usain Bolt.
 But, you might still not be fast enough to get tickets on a Central Railway (CR) train.

 Central Railway officials claim that around 800 seats got booked from various booking counters and the online portal by 8.01 am.
 File pic

 CR records show that on June 28 i.e. Saturday, tickets for the Mumbai-Madgaon Konkan Kanya Express were snapped up within a minute.
 That’s 800 tickets in 60 seconds.

 Clocking an amazing 13 tickets per second, all berths on the August 28 train were booked within a minute.
 The mad rush is for the Ganesh festival, which begins on the same day.
 However, rail authorities also suspect that illegal agents may have made mass bookings.

 Railway authorities have not ruled out illegal bookings on the Mumbai-Madgaon Konkan Kanya Express and will set up a probe committee into the incident soon.
 File pic

 Minute to win it

 According to official CR figures, most of the berths for the train in all compartments of this 18-coach train got booked in a minute.
 This includes first AC, two-tier AC, three-tier AC and sleeper seats.
 The train has around 1,400 berths, including the general compartment.